About the program

 Co-financing: up to 95% of the total costs of the project.

-• legal entities of any form of ownership (self-government bodies, central and territorial OVV, institutions of state, communal or private ownership, profitable or non-profit, public organizations);
+Applicants (participants) of projects can be legal entities of any form of ownership (self-government bodies, central and territorial OVV, institutions of state, communal or private ownership, profitable or non-profit, public organizations) registered in one of the eligible countries:

-A project application can be submitted by a single applicant or by a consortium of participants (in certain types of projects, the application from a consortium of a certain number of participants, sometimes from different EU countries and countries associated with the LIFE Program, is a requirement).
+A project application can be submitted by a single applicant or by a consortium of participants (in certain types of projects, the application from a consortium of a certain number of participants, sometimes from different EU countries and countries associated with the LIFE Programme, is a requirement).

 Partners in project implementation can be: